 This competition for NFCA Co-op Staff runs the whole month of October with a different theme for each week.
-The goal is to engage and excite our member-owners and shoppers by visually demonstrating in our stores our Co-operative Values, Co-op Difference, and how our Co-ops are demonstrating the theme “Build Back for Impact.”
-There will be a winner announced for each of the 4 categories on the Saturday of each week, with co-op swag prizes.
+The goal is to engage and excite our member-owners and shoppers by visually demonstrating in our stores our Co-operative Values, Co-op Difference, and how our Co-ops are demonstrating the theme “Owning our Identity.”

-For some inspiration, check out some of the past Co-op Month Photo Competition Winners!
+Check out past year’s Co-op Month Photo Competition Winners!

 - Create displays/gather staff/carve a pumpkin in your co-op using the week’s theme.